gmarokov/ansible-playbook-postinstall-win/README.md

 4. Enable WinRM on Windows
 5. Add `[local] 127.0.0.1` to your hosts in `/etc/ansible/hosts`

+More details about the installation can be found [here](https://dev.to/gmarokov/configure-your-dev-windows-machine-with-ansible-41aj)

 ## Usage
 Provide Windows username and password when pulling:
 `ansible-pull -U https://github.com/gmarokov/ansible-win-postinstall.git -e ansible_user=your_win_user -e ansible_password=your_win_user_password`